anshulshah957/pedestrian_detection_pub/README.md

 Anshul Shah

 ## License
-This project is distributed under the MIT license - see the LICENSE.md file for more details
+This project is distributed under the GNU General Public Liscense - see the LICENSE.md file for more details

 ## Acknowledgments
 Title: YOLOV3: An Incremental Improvement